Error-First Callbacks

 });

-Parallel operations are trickier.
-If you need to read three files and process them together, you can't nest them sequentially - that would serialize the I/O, making each read wait for the previous one to finish.
+Parallel operations introduce a different kind of state.
+If you need to read three files and process them together, nesting them sequentially would serialize the I/O, making each read wait for the previous one to finish.
 Three reads that could run in 5ms each would take 15ms total.
-You want all three reads in flight simultaneously.
+The callback version has to start all three reads first and then join their completions.

 const files = ["a.txt", "b.txt", "c.txt"];